golanlevin/p5.plotSvg/README.md

 * [p5.js-svg](https://github.com/zenozeng/p5.js-svg) by Zenozeng allows for direct SVG rendering in p5.js sketches, offering an alternative SVG-based renderer for the web browser.
 Replacing the HTML canvas entirely, it supports a wide range of SVG elements but also aims for full compatibility with p5.js drawing functions.
 * [Paper.js](http://paperjs.org/features/#svg-import-and-export) by Jürg Lehni & Jonathan Puckey is a powerful open-source vector graphics scripting framework that runs on top of the HTML5 Canvas.
 It supports SVG import and export and offers a wide range of vector graphics manipulation features, such as [path simplification](http://paperjs.org/examples/path-simplification/) and [shape-shape intersection](http://paperjs.org/examples/path-intersections/).
 * [vpype](https://vpype.readthedocs.io/en/latest/) by Antoine Beyeler is a powerful command-line tool and Python library for preprocessing and optimizing SVG vector graphics for plotting.
 It provides utilities for sorting paths, simplifying curves, and optimizing plotting jobs for pen plotters.
-* [Rune.js](https://runemadsen.github.io/rune.js/) by Rune Madsen is a JavaScript library for creative coding, similar to p5.js.
-While it is not strictly a p5.js SVG exporter, it includes capabilities for working with vector graphics, including SVG import/export.
-* [p5-svg-test](https://github.com/runemadsen/p5-svg-test) by Rune Madsen is a simple test for SVG generation using p5.js.
-This repository provides a proof of concept for exporting p5.js graphics to SVG format but is not a fully-featured library.
 * [PEmbroider](https://github.com/CreativeInquiry/PEmbroider) by the Frank-Ratchye STUDIO for Creative Inquiry at Carnegie Mellon University is a library for computational embroidery using Processing (Java).
 It allows users to generate embroidery stitch paths from their Processing sketches, with support for various embroidery machine formats.
 It also supports SVG export.

+<!--
+* [p5.SVG.js](https://github.com/VANSH3104/p5.SVG.js/tree/flat) by Vansh Kabra is an experimental p5.js v2 SVG import/export add-on developed as part of GSoC 2026.
+It uses p5’s newer Shape / PrimitiveVisitor architecture and is promising for general SVG fidelity, but is still in active development and not specifically plotter-oriented.
+* [p5.js-svg-export](https://github.com/NalinDalal/p5.js-svg-export) by Nalin Dalal is an experimental p5.js add-on workspace exploring SVG import/export, with recent work focused on `loadSVG()`, `parseSVG()`, and `drawSVG()`-style import workflows.
+As of June 2026, it appears to be in the template/research-stage.
+* [Rune.js](https://runemadsen.github.io/rune.js/) by Rune Madsen is a JavaScript library for creative coding, similar to p5.js.
+While it is not strictly a p5.js SVG exporter, it includes capabilities for working with vector graphics, including SVG import/export.
 * [canvas2svg](https://github.com/gliffy/canvas2svg) by Gliffy provides a way to export HTML5 Canvas content to SVG using JavaScript.
 It works by implementing a virtual canvas that mimics the CanvasRenderingContext2D interface, capturing drawing commands as SVG elements.
+* [p5-svg-test](https://github.com/runemadsen/p5-svg-test) by Rune Madsen is a simple test for SVG generation using p5.js.
+This repository provides a proof of concept for exporting p5.js graphics to SVG format but is not a fully-featured library.
 * Bob Cook's [SVG Example](https://jsfiddle.net/bobcook/2p9tqzze/) provides an example demonstrating how to convert canvas-based drawings to SVG using a custom library in a jsFiddle example.

-<!--
 * [stitch.js](https://github.com/stitchables/stitch.js) by Stitchables is a JavaScript library for rendering SVG-based embroidery patterns.
 It allows users to convert drawings made with HTML5 Canvas or SVG paths into embroidery stitch paths.
 * [ln](https://github.com/fogleman/ln) by Michael Fogleman is a vector-based 3D renderer written in Go.
 It is used to produce 2D vector graphics depicting 3D scenes.
 -->